Author Guidelines

 Appendices: Introduce as appendix any detailed material that may divert attention to the main subject in the text.

 References: Citations must appear numbered sequentially and in squared brackets, e.g. [2] in the text.
-The list of references at the end of the manuscript must comply with the following style
+The list of references should be placed at the end of the manuscript and contain complete information about the cited items.

-- Attach the LaTeX text and EPS figures (packed in a single ZIP file), and any supplementary material as "supplementary files" along with any other required file (bibliography file, videos, images, tables).
-Microsoft Word, OpenOffice, and other formats may be processed.
-Notice that the costs of format translation will be charged to the authors.
+• Prepare the LaTeX sorces and figures (packed in a single .zip or .tar.gz file) and any other supplementary material, to be uploaded as "supplementary files".
+Microsoft Word, OpenOffice, and other formats may be processed, but notice that the costs of format conversion will be charged to the authors.

-Sample cover letter (in the submission process this is called Notes to the Editors)
+Sample of cover letter (in the submission process this can be entered in the Comments to the Editor box)

 Dear Editor,